pratzzz2432/barn_monitor/README.md

 ---

-This project was developed to improve animal welfare and farm safety by providing early detection and prediction of harmful gas levels in cattle farming environments.
+BarnAir Monitor was developed to improve animal welfare and farm safety by providing early detection and prediction of harmful gas levels in cattle farming environments.